SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 in the middle of the modification.

-You can think of conflicting access to memory by analogy to writing a shopping list on a piece of paper.
+You can think of conflicting access to memory as being like writing a shopping list on a piece of paper.
 Adding a items to the list is a two-step process:
-You add the items' names and prices, and then you update the total budget.
+First you add the items' names and prices, and then you update your total budget.

 .. image:: ../images/memory_shopping.jpg
    :align: center